• Skip to primary navigation

 And some vehicles such as the Mazda CX7 turbo require even more frequent services because of how hot they run.

-And others, such as the Hyundai iload 2.5L Turbo or earlier Toyota D4D 3.0L 1KD-FTV engines, require higher frequency oil changes.
-This is due to injector seal failure in both these engines and resultant oil carbonization.
+And others, such as the Hyundai iload 2.5L Turbo, require higher frequency oil changes.

 But regardless of how regular services are, because of these other factors, oil sludge can build up in the system.

-That is why we recommend at minimum to have the oil feed line ultrasonically cleaned.
-Ideally it should be replaced when a new turbo is installed.
+That is why we recommend at minimum, to have the oil feed line ultrasonically cleaned when installing a new Turbocharger.

 Dirty oil is a function of causes both external and internal to the engine.

-And incorrect combustion leads to creation of excess by-product carbon particulates, and un-burnt fuel.
+And incorrect combustion leads to creation of excess by-product carbon particulates, and unburnt fuel.

 Also, wear inside the engine may add slivers of metal particles to the oil.

 Foreign matter such as dust particles can also enter oil through the air induction system.
-Particles bypasses cylinder rings to end up in the oil sump.

 When dirty oil is present, particles in the lubricating system will create the following issues: